TerryLee77/TerryLee77.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an Ph.D. student in the DSA Thrust at [The Hong Kong University of Science and Technology (Guangzhou)](https://hkust-gz.edu.cn/academics/four-hubs/information-hub/artificial-intelligence), supervised by [Prof. Ningning Ding](https://ningningding.com/).
+I am currently a first-year Ph.D. student in the DSA Thrust at [The Hong Kong University of Science and Technology (Guangzhou)](https://hkust-gz.edu.cn/academics/four-hubs/information-hub/artificial-intelligence), supervised by [Prof. Ningning Ding](https://ningningding.com/).
 Additionally, I collaborate closely with with [Dr. Yongqiang Chen](https://lfhase.win/) at [CMU-CLeaR group](https://www.cmu.edu/dietrich/causality/).
 Before starting my Ph.D., I obtained my M.Phil. in AI at HKUST(GZ) in 2025, under the supervision of [Prof. Hui Xiong](https://scholar.google.com/citations?user=cVDF1tkAAAAJ&hl=zh-CN&oi=ao) (Fellow of IEEE, AAAI, AAAS) and [Prof. Sihong Xie](https://sihongxie.github.io/).
 I hold a Bachelor's degree in Statistics from the School of Mathematics at [Sun Yat-Sen University](https://math.sysu.edu.cn/).

 My research centers on building **trustworthy large language models**, especially in the area of **LLM Machine Unlearning** to enhance model controllability, safety, and reliability.
 Prior to this, my work focused on causal approaches to data mining, aiming to reveal the underlying mechanisms of complex real-world systems.
 Beyond these topics, I am also interested in *Diffusion LLMs*.